g4b1nagy/helpful-site/README.md

     ./manage.py new

-After adding content to the page, dun
+After adding content to the page, run

     ./manage.py build